Opencast-Moodle/moodle_opencast_ubuntu_vm/README.md

 # moodle_opencast_ubuntu_vm
-This repository contains information about setting up an Ubuntu-VM for Moodle development without or with Opencast as well as helper script, to make this process straightforward.
+This repository contains information about setting up an Ubuntu-VM for Moodle development without or with Opencast as well as helper scripts, to make this process straightforward.
 In the following guide, VirtualBox is used as virtualization software.

-**Note - Under Construction**<br>
+**Note - Under construction**<br>
 This guide contains only the setup of the Ubuntu-VM so far.
 Other parts will follow as soon as possible.

 ---